 - Shriner Peak's primary role would be as a repeater.
-It would not repeat data from any current or proposed stations.
-Instead, its installation would enable rapid addition of telemetered real-time monitoring stations along the Ohanapecosh drainage that would repeat through Shriner Peak to a receive site outside MORA.
-Addition of stations along the Ohanapecosh River would be required to help mitigate lahar hazards to downstream communities if Mount Rainier were to start exhibiting signs of volcanic unrest. - The seismometer at Shriner Peak would improve the ability of the seismic network to detect smaller lahars and debris flows down the Ohanapecosh River. - The seismometer at Shriner Peak would also significantly improve the accuracy of earthquake locations at Mount Rainier, particularly in the southeast quadrant of MORA, which at present has only two seismic stations (RCM (Camp Muir) and OPCH

-(Ohanapecosh Visitor Center)).
-The east side of MORA is an active seismic area, most recently hosting the M4.5 Cowlitz Chimneys earthquake in 2006 that was widely felt in MORA (Hartog et al. 2008).
+It would not repeat data from any current or proposed stations, except for the seismometer at Shriner Peak.
+Its installation would enable rapid addition of telemetered real-time monitoring stations along the Ohanapecosh drainage that would repeat through Shriner Peak to a receive site outside MRNP.
+Addition of stations along the Ohanapecosh River would be required to help mitigate lahar hazards to downstream communities if Mount Rainier were to start exhibiting signs of volcanic unrest. - The seismometer at Shriner Peak would improve the ability of the seismic network to detect smaller lahars and debris flows down the Ohanapecosh River. - The seismometer at Shriner Peak would also significantly improve the accuracy of earthquake locations at Mount Rainier, particularly in the southeast quadrant of MRNP, which at present has only two seismic stations (RCM (Camp Muir) and OPCH (Ohanapecosh Visitor Center)).
+The east side of MRNP is an active seismic area, most recently hosting the M4.5 Cowlitz Chimneys earthquake in 2006 that was widely felt in MRNP (Hartog et al. 2008).